Normation/rudder-tests/doc/TESTS.md

 Just copy an existing test, and it can be used.

 - Tests are serverspec files.
 They use a common code that can be found in spec/spec_helper.rb.
-- Test parameters are provided vira environment_variables.
+- Test parameters are provided via environment_variables.
 Environment variables named RUDDER_* are already parsed into a global array named $params
 - Tests consist of examples that are executed in order and their result is checked using rspec syntax
 - Examples should be ressource types from serverspec: http://serverspec.org/resource_types.html
 - Access to rudder api is provided by a prepared command line in the variable $rcli (equivalent to calling ./rudder-cli in rudder-api-client)